 Using a pastry brush, lightly brush the outside edge of the pastry with egg wash.

 Using a sharp knife carefully trim the excess pastry.
-Then either using a fork or your forefinger & thumb, press the lid of the pastry to seal it around the rim to the bottom layer.
+Then either using a fork or your forefinger and thumb, press the lid of the pastry to seal it around the rim to the bottom layer.

 Make a few snips in the top of the pastry, to allow any steam to escape.

 If you want to be creative, make leaves, berries, whatever you want to decorate the top of the pie, making sure you don’t cover the slits in the pastry up.
+I just happen to have a mini apple shaped cutter that I couldn’t resist using on this pie.

 Remove from the oven and let the pie rest for 15 minutes, this will make it easier to slice.